Child Custody Lawyers Rancho Cucamonga

 Focused on the Best Interests of You and Your Family in San Bernardino County

 When couples separate or divorce, one of their main concerns is that of child custody.
 It's important that children spend time with both parents while also getting the care they need.
 That brings up many questions, such as who the children will live with, which parent will make decisions about the children's care, and how much time will the children get to spend with each parent?
 Finding acceptable answers to these questions can be challenging, as child custody cases are often filled with high emotions.
-Parents don't have to go through this process alone; they can retain the services of a family lawyer in Rancho Cucamonga who can provide sound advice and guidance on how to handle the matter.
+Parents don't have to go through this process alone; they can retain the services of a Rancho Cucamonga child custody lawyer who can provide sound advice and guidance on how to handle the matter.

 If you are trying to determine child custody, reach out to the San Bernardino County family lawyers at Newman & Allen today.
 Our compassionate Rancho Cucamonga child custody lawyers understand the complexities of these types of cases and can help find solutions to protect your best interests and your family's future.
 We can help develop a parenting plan, as well as present a compelling case on your behalf.

 Types of Child Custody

 In California, there are two types of child custody: legal and physical.

 Legal custody is concerned with which parent makes important decisions about the child.

 Such decisions may include those involving:

 - Joint legal custody: Both parents may be granted the right to make decisions about their children.